cameronko/PatternAnalysis-2025/README.md

 ## Overview

-This project implements **Task 5** from the **ISIC 2018 Challenge**, focusing on **lesion localization and classification** in dermoscopic skin images — a clinically significant problem in melanoma screening.
+This project implements **Task 5** from the **ISIC 2018 Challenge**, focusing on **lesion localisation and classification** in dermoscopic skin images — a clinically significant problem in melanoma screening.
 The approach applies a **YOLOv8-based object detection algorithm**, enabling automatic lesion bounding box prediction.
 This contributes to **real-time lesion analysis** pipelines by reducing manual annotation effort.

 ---

 ## Algorithm Description and Working Principle

 The **YOLOv8s** model was fine-tuned for single-class detection (*lesion*) using annotated dermoscopic images.
-YOLO (You Only Look Once) performs **end-to-end regression** to directly predict bounding boxes and class probabilities in a single forward pass, optimizing for:
+YOLO (You Only Look Once) performs **end-to-end regression** to directly predict bounding boxes and class probabilities in a single forward pass, optimising for:

-- **Localization loss:** bounding box IoU-based penalty
+- **Localisation loss:** bounding box IoU-based penalty
 - **Classification loss:** lesion vs. background confidence
 - **Distribution Focal Loss (DFL):** refining bounding box regression